 C.2 JFK Terminal 6 Green Bond Financing

 JFK Terminal 6, operated by JetBlue Airways and other carriers, pursued $1.8B total project financing (2023) with partial green elements for terminal modernization and sustainability improvements.
-The Terminal 6 project, recognized with the Bond Buyer's Deal of the Year award for sustainability (2024), shows how airport terminals integrate sustainable infrastructure across renovations and expansions.

-Terminal 6's financing framework incorporated renewable energy integration, efficient mechanical systems, water conservation, and clean transportation connectivity,
+Terminal 6's financing framework incorporated renewable energy integration, efficient mechanical systems, water conservation, and clean transportation connectivity.

 C.3 Other Airport Green Bond Examples